learnk8s/spring-boot-k8s-hpa/README.md

 while true; do curl -d "quantity=2" -X POST http://minkube_ip:32000/submit ; sleep 2; done
 ```

-When the application can't cope with the number of incoming messages, the autoscaler increases the number of pods only every 3 minutes.
+When the application can't cope with the number of incoming messages, the autoscaler increases the number of pods in 3 minute intervals.

 You may need to wait three minutes before you can see more pods joining the deployment with: